tomasklaen/uosc/README.md

 #### `toggle-progress`

 Toggles the timeline progress mode on/off.
 Progress mode is an always visible thin version of timeline with no text labels.
-It can be configured using the `timeline_progress*` config options.
+It can be configured using the `progress*` config options.

 #### `toggle-title`